C.J. Abrams Player Props: Nationals vs. Braves

-On Saturday, C.J.
-Abrams (on the back of going 0-for-4) and the Washington Nationals face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 4:05 PM ET.
+After going 0-for-3 in his last game, C.J.
+Abrams and the Washington Nationals take on the Atlanta Braves (who will start Jared Shuster) at 1:35 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+In his last game he had a hitless performance (0-for-3) against the Braves.

 C.J.
 Abrams Game Info & Props vs. the Braves